Schiiss/blog/_posts/2021-04-09-github-actions-and-jfrog.md

 1. Login to JFrog Registry:

     This piece uses the 'docker login' command the the -u and -p flags to pass the Github secrets created earlier, to the command
+    Note: the -u and -p values should look similar to this: "${{ secrets.JFROG_USERNAME }}".
+Due to a strange format issue on my site, I was unable to add this to the YAML snippet below.

 2. Push Docker Image

-    This part will build the docker image and tag it with the hash of the git commit at the time of the action running and push it to JFrog
+    This part will build the docker image and tag it with the hash of the git commit and push it to JFrog

 ```yaml